peci1/nvidia-htop/README.md

 Note: running inside a container (docker, singularity, ...), `nvidia-smi` can only see processes running in the container.

+Note: To periodically check the output of nvidia-htop, use the `watch` utility: `watch nividia-htop.py`.
+To get colored output, you have to pass option `-c` to both `watch` and `nvidia-htop`, e.g. `watch -c nvidia-htop.py -c`.

 ## Example output

     $ nvidia-htop.py -l